goddisignz/bondora/README.md

 ├── settings.cfg
 └── setup_logger.py
 ```
+* The folder `api` contains a low-level Python wrapper of the official Bondora API:
+  * `bondora_api.py` - Python wrapper class
+  * `urls.py` - collection of API endpoints

 ## Important Risk Disclosure
 Any investment carries the risk of a total loss of the invested amount or even to additional payments.
 Therefore, it is not suitable for everyone.
 Any decision for a particular investment should be based solely on your own trading objectives.
 The usage of this trading system is at your own risk!